Daniel Horry

+Early life

 Daniel was born in the Province of South Carolina about 1747.
 His father, Daniel Huger Horry (1705-1763), was a prominent French Huguenot plantation owner who lived on the Santee River in South Carolina.
-Daniel and his wife, Harriott Lucas Pinckney (1748-1830), whom he married in 1769, lived at Hampton Plantation, located north of present day McClellanville, South Carolina.
+Daniel and his wife, Harriott Lucas Pinckney (1748-1830), whom he married in 1768, lived at Hampton Plantation, located north of present-day McClellanville, South Carolina.
 Harriott Lucas Pinckney was the daughter of South Carolina Chief Justice Charles Pinckney and his wife Eliza Lucas.
 Daniel and Harriott had two children, Daniel and Harriott.

+Political career

 Horry served as a member of the South Carolina General Assembly, justice of the peace, and a local commissioner.

+Revolutionary War

 After the South Carolina Light Dragoons, a unit of the State Troops, was established in February 1779, he served as its first and only colonel.
 He took over from Major Hezekiah Maham, who was assigned another command.
 His unit was involved in the following known engagements: